Credit points: 15

 Subject year levelYear Level 5 - Masters

-Prerequisites Must be admitted in the Master of Data Science (SMDS) and have completed STA4SS and STM4PM.
+Prerequisites Must be admitted in the Master of Data Science (SMDS) and have passed STM4PSD or both STA4SS and STM4PM.
 Other students require Coordinators Approval.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|